ska-telescope/ansible-playbooks/README.md

 ```

 ## Structure of the Playbook
-There are 5 roles within this playbook
+There are 6 roles within this playbook
 * mysqlserver: install the mysql server service
 * tango: install the TANGO-controls framework (if the mysql service is available it creates also the database)
 * pytango: install the pytango project (with virtual env and pipenv)
 * ide: install pycharm and vscode
 * ska-docker: install the ska-docker project locally
+* update_hosts: update the file /etc/hosts

 TESTED OS (using a box requires at least 4GB RAM):
 * ubuntu:18.04